dhiltonp/hexbright/programs/set_and_remember/README.md

     *   Light blinks SOS repeatedly in Morse code

 *   5 Clicks-Lock mode
     *   When locked, the light will not turn on.
 5 clicks when locked will unlock the light.
+After locking or unlocking the switch leds will flash 3 times.
+Red for locked and green for unlocked.

 Extras
 ----------------